 What Does Ransomware Do?

-The different types of ransomware prevent users from using the system (PC/laptop/desktop) and the stored files in it the right way.
+The different types of ransomware attack prevent users from using the system (PC/laptop/desktop) and the stored files in it the right way.
 Until and unless the payment of the ransom is made, users are not allowed to use their system (PC/laptop/desktop).

-Any system connected to the Internet can be targeted, no matter whether it is a system used by individuals at home, endpoints, or the servers used by enterprises, businesses, government agencies, healthcare providers, etc. Without guaranteeing that the payment would undo the restrictions on the systems and files, and encryption of the data, ransomware can do the following:
+Any system connected to the Internet can be targeted, no matter whether it is a system used by individuals at home, endpoints, or the servers used by enterprises, businesses, government agencies, healthcare providers, etc. Without guaranteeing that the payment would undo the restrictions on the systems and files, and encryption of the data, ransomware attack can do the following:

 - Prevent users from accessing the computer system and the data stored in it